intermine/im-docs/docs/system-requirements/software/perl.rst

 and MacOS systems will have a suitable Perl already installed.
 Perl is available for Windows, but is not actively supported by InterMine.

-You are encouraged to use [http://perlbrew.pl/ perlbrew] to set up your Perl environment, and make use of the modern toolchain, such as [https://metacpan.org/pod/cpanm cpanm].
+You are encouraged to use http://perlbrew.pl to set up your Perl environment, and make use of the modern toolchain, such as https://metacpan.org/pod/cpanm.

 At various times you will be requested to install various Perl modules.
 Here you can find instructions for how to do this using the native CPAN tool which comes with every